Facebook is shutting down its Trending Topics section

-Facebook will remove its troubled "Trending Topics" section, the company said Friday, signaling that the controversial feature wasn't worth the headache as the Facebook builds different products for news.
+Facebook will remove its troubled "Trending Topics" section, the company said Friday, signaling that the controversial feature was better off dead as Facebook builds different products for news.

 Friday, Facebook minimized Trending Topics' impact in a blog post announcing the change.
 "It was only available in five countries and accounted for less than 1.5% of clicks to news publishers on average," Alex Hardiman, Facebook's head of news products, said in the post.
 "From research we found that over time people found the product to be less and less useful."